-Please note that asking a child to leave the classroom or play area after delivering an Affective Statement is an indication that the relationship between you and the child needs to be restored.
+Please note that asking a child to leave the classroom or play area after delivering an Affective Statement is an indication that the relationship between the adult (ie the teacher) and the child needs to be restored.

 2. RESPECT IN RELATIONSHIPS